Last Updated on 10 January 2025 by Cycloscope

 Heading northeast from Asti leads to Milan, one of the world’s most famous cities.

-In addition to its two hugely successful football teams, Milan is also famous for the incredible architecture exhibited in buildings such as Castello Sforzesco, an impressive 15th-century castle, or Milan Cathedral.
+In addition to its two hugely successful football teams, Milan is also famous for its incredible architecture, as seen in buildings such as Castello Sforzesco, an impressive 15th-century castle, and Milan Cathedral.

-The Galleria Vittorio Emanuele II is the country’s oldest active shopping center, which attracts consumers and fans of innovative building design, with its epic arching glass roof.
+The Galleria Vittorio Emanuele II is the country’s oldest active shopping center, attracting consumers and fans of innovative architectural design with its epic arching glass roof.

 Como

 While not exactly close to the river, the town of Como is another unmissable destination for cyclists.
-Lake Como is by far the most famous attraction in the city, with millions of tourists flocking there each year.
+Lake Como is by far the most famous attraction in the city, attracting millions of tourists each year.

 Cyclists can enjoy the beautiful views of the lake and the Alps in the background.
-Other attractions include public gardens, as well as a number of museums, hotels, and restaurants.
+Other attractions include public gardens, as well as museums, hotels, and restaurants.

 Como to the Sea